Sexual health services available in regular medical teams

 - Counseling on anything related to sex, including sexuality

-- Sexually transmitted disease and infection (STD/STI) testing, prevention and treatment
+- Sexually transmitted infection (STI) testing, prevention and treatment

 - Medically vetted literature on sexual health, potential problems and more

 Should you have questions or concerns about your sexual health, please contact your assigned medical team for an appointment.
 For information about Women’s Clinic services, please click here.

-- NOTE: STI/STD testing initiated in any regular medical team will typically incur charges of more than $15.
+- NOTE: STI testing initiated in any regular medical team will typically incur charges of more than $15.